z3l4w5/tintin-space/content/docs/part1/chapter3/summary/_index.md

 GitHub Flavored Markdown (GFM) is supported by Hugo, which adds task lists and tables to Markdown.

-Hugo’s rendering engine also supports features like emoticons, automatic frac- tions, and definition lists.
+Hugo’s rendering engine also supports features like emoticons, automatic fractions, and definition lists.

-Hugo supports multiple languages for content, including AsciiDoc for long- form content, pandoc for extended
+Hugo supports multiple languages for content, including AsciiDoc for long-form content, pandoc for extended

 Markdown, and reStructuredText for documentation.